 Which one you choose will greatly depend on what you want to find out and what you’re already working with.

-An open card sort gives your users the most authority to group and categorize information how they see fit.
-Because once they’ve organized the cards into groups, they will then have to name each grouping—providing maximum insight into the user’s brain.
+An open card sort gives your users the most authority to the group and categorize information how they see fit.
+Because once they’ve organized the cards into groups, they will have to name each grouping—providing maximum insight into the user’s brain.

 If you’re unsure how to design or categorize your website, an open card sort can help.
-It provides feedback from your users about what they find relevant and necessary to group.
+It provides feedback from your users about what they find relevant and necessary to the group.
 With these groupings, you can make your website more attuned to your user’s interests and needs.

 A closed card sort is useful when the labels for something are prescribed or have already been set.
 In this scenario, your users would be responsible for organizing the cards into a sitemap that already exists.

-In it itself, card sorting is a quantitative process.
+In it, card sorting is a quantitative process.
 The main quantitative data output from a card sort is a set of similarity scores that measures the similarity of how users grouped their sets of information.
 In other words, if all users sorted two cards into the same pile, then the two items represented by the cards would have 100% similarity.
 If half the users placed two cards together and half placed them in separate piles, those two items would have a 50% similarity score.
 So on and so forth.
-There’s additional quantitative data that the test provides too—like the time it takes to complete, for example.
+There’s additional quantitative data that the test provides, too—like the time it takes to complete, for example.